taliyahwebb/curses/README.md

 - Find a voice you like on https://rhasspy.github.io/piper-samples/, and download both the `.onnx` and `.onnx.json` files into the directory you created.
 Make sure both files have the same name (e.g. `en_US-kristin-medium.onnx` and `en_US-kristin-medium.onnx.json`).
 - Select said voice in Curses and you're good to go :)

-### Windows
+### Windows (TTS)
-The classic Windows voices.
-Not much more to say ahah.

-There might be some differences in the voice list with Web Speech API, no idea why lol

-And of course, this service is only available on Windows for obvious reason.
+Windows provides the Microsoft Speech API (SAPI) which can be used for Text to Speech using the voices installed in your Windows instance.

 ### Azure (TTS)
 Azure is Microsoft's cloud computing service.